 Q: What are the components of AWS Cloud WAN?

-- Global Network: A single network that acts as the high-level container for your network objects.
-A Global Network can contain both AWS Transit Gateways and other Cloud WAN Core Networks.
-These are shown in the AWS Network Manager console.
+- Global network: A single network that acts as the high-level container for your network objects.
+A global network can contain both AWS Transit Gateways and other Cloud WAN core networks.
+Your global network is shown in the Network Manager console.

-- Core Network Policy (CNP): A single document that defines the global configuration of your Core Network.
-The Core Network Policy document defines how your VPCs, virtual private networks (VPNs), and existing AWS Transit Gateways connect to your network.
-The CNP also defines the routing policy and how traffic should be segmented across the network.
-Configure the CNP document using the AWS Management Console or Cloud WAN APIs.
+- Core network policy: A single document that defines the global configuration of your core network.
+The core network policy document defines how your VPCs, VPNs, and existing Transit Gateways connect to your network.
+The core network policy also defines the routing policy and how you want to segment traffic across the network.
+You can configure the core network policy document from the AWS Management Console or by calling Cloud WAN APIs.

-- Attachments: Attachments are any connections or resources you want to add to your Core Network.
-Supported attachments include Amazon Virtual Private Clouds (VPCs), VPNs, and Transit Gateway connect.
+- Attachments: Attachments are any connections or resources that you want to add to your core network.
+Supported attachments include Amazon VPCs, VPNs, and connect software-defined wide area network (SD-WAN) attachments.

-- Core Network Edge (CNE): The Regional connection point managed by AWS in each Region, as defined in the CNP.
-Every attachment connects to a Core Network Edge.
-The CNE uses similar technology to AWS Transit Gateway, but is managed by AWS.
-Concepts like attachments, routing, and protocol support are very similar.
+- Core network edge: The Regional connection point managed by AWS in each Region, as defined in the core network policy.
+Every attachment connects to a core network edge.
+The core network edge is similar to AWS Transit Gateway, but it is managed by AWS.
+Cloud WAN concepts such as attachments, routing, and protocol support are similar to AWS Transit Gateway concepts.

-- Network segments: Segments are dedicated routing domains, which means only attachments within the same segment can communicate by default.
-You can define segment actions that share routes across segments in the Core Network Policy.
-In a traditional network, a segment is like a globally consistent Virtual Routing and Forwarding (VRF) table, or a layer 3 IP VPN over an MPLS network.
+- Network segments: Segments are isolated routing domains, which means that, by default, only the attachments within the same segment can communicate.
+You can define segment actions that share routes across segments in the core network policy.
+In a traditional network, a segment is similar to a globally consistent virtual routing and forwarding (VRF) table or to a layer 3 IP VPN over a multiprotocol label switching (MPLS) network.